Maria Sharapova: Junior and early career

 Sharapova first hit tennis fame in November 2000, when she won the Eddie Herr International Junior Tennis Championships in the girls' 16 division at the age of just 13.
-She was then given a special distinction, the Rising Star Award, which is awarded only to players of exceptional promise.
+She was then given a special distinction, the Rising Star Award, awarded to players of exceptional promise.
 Sharapova made her professional debut in 2001 on her 14th birthday on 19 April, and played her first WTA tournament at the Pacific Life Open in 2002, winning a match before losing to Monica Seles.
 Due to restrictions on how many professional events she could play, Sharapova went to hone her game in junior tournaments, where she reached the finals of the girls' singles events at the Australian Open and Wimbledon in 2002.
 She was the youngest girl ever to reach the final of the Australian Open junior championship at 14 years and 9 months.

 Sharapova reached No. 6 in the ITF junior world singles ranking on 21 October 2002.
 In all, she won three junior singles tournaments and was runner-up at five, including two junior Grand Slam events.
 Her win–loss record in junior competition was 47–9.
 Her best results in the Junior Grand Slam tournaments were the finals of the 2002 Australian Open, finals of the 2002 Wimbledon Championships, third round of the 2002 French Open, and second round of the 2001 US Open.